Fresh Air Innovators is a free, curriculum-aligned program developed by the University of NSW.

 Click to view

-No, the program is free for registered NSW schools.
+No, the program is free for registered schools.
 It is fully funded through government and research partnerships.
 There are no costs to teachers or schools for materials, training, or ongoing support.
 For more information about resources, see the 'for teachers' information at bottom of 'lessons' page.

-No, the program is free for registered NSW schools.
+No, the program is free for registered schools.
 It is fully funded through government and research partnerships.
 There are no costs to teachers or schools for materials, training, or ongoing support.
 For more information about resources, see the 'for teachers' information at bottom of 'lessons' page.

 Who can take part?